Master of Management vs Master of Business Administration (MBA)

 Frequently Asked Questions

-Master of Management recognition in the U.S. is growing but still limited compared to Europe and Asia.
-While prestigious American universities like Duke, Northwestern, and USC now offer MiM programs, American employers traditionally favor MBAs.
-If you plan to work primarily in the U.S., an MBA generally provides stronger credibility, though this is changing as more top-tier schools adopt MiM programs.
+Recognition is growing but still spotty compared to Europe and Asia.
+Duke, Northwestern, and USC adding MiM programs helps legitimacy, but American employers still heavily favor the MBA.
+If you're planning to work primarily in the U.S., an MBA carries stronger credibility right now, though the gap is closing as more top schools launch MiM options.

-Master of Management programs typically require 10-12 months of full-time study, making them considerably shorter than MBA programs which span 18-24 months full-time.
-Part-time and executive MBA formats extend to 24-36 months.
-The shorter MiM duration means lower opportunity costs and faster entry into the workforce, though the compressed timeline covers less material in less depth.
+Master of Management programs run 10-12 months full-time.
+MBAs take 18-24 months for full-time programs, with part-time and executive formats stretching to 24-36 months.
+The shorter MiM timeline means lower opportunity costs and faster workforce entry, but you're covering less material with less depth in that compressed format.